klack/klack.cloud/README.md

   - `sudo iptables -A INPUT -p tcp --dport 9100 -j DROP`

 ### Log Rotation
-Must be setup on the host machine due to permission issues and the requirement to send SIGHUP signals.
+Is setup on the host machine due to permission issues and the requirement to send SIGHUP signals

 # Other Notes
 Honeypot's cannot be accessed by localhost due to macvlan network

 # Uninstall
 Run `./setup.sh --clean`
-Remove entries from /etc/crontab on your host machine
+Remove entry for `node_exporter` from `/etc/crontab` on your host machine
-Remove entries from /etc/hosts on your server and from your host machine
+Remove entries from `/etc/hosts` on your server and your local machine